rhaarb/nz_dementia_hzv_moh/README.md

 The check writes `outputs/minimal_event_count_check/canonical_input_summary.csv`.

 For the full analysis, the expected output is a rendered version of `Code/02_Analysis/09_analysis.rmd`, included as `Code/02_Analysis/09_analysis.html`, together with the tables and figures written to `outputs/Tables`.
+GitHub may not preview the rendered HTML file because of its size; download the file and open it locally in a web browser to view it.

 The planned synthetic-data code check is described in `docs/synthetic_data.md`.